pauljeter/pauljeter-astro/src/content/blog/pretty-urls-in-angularjs-removing-the-hashtag.md

 ### Fallback for Older Browsers
 The `$location` service will automatically fallback to the hashbang method for browsers that do not support the HTML5 History API.

-This happens transparently to you and you won’t have to configure anything for it to work.
+This happens transparently to you and you won't have to configure anything for it to work.
 From the Angular $location docs, you can see the fallback method and how it works.

 ![hashbang_vs_regular_url](/images/hashbang_vs_regular_url.jpg)